 Imagine a machine that could access your company wikis or knowledge bases and serve up information in real time, in a context that’s helpful to the employee who needs it—much like the computer on Star Trek’s “Enterprise.”

-Because of their deep learning ability, chatbots can be individualized to specific employees and eliminate any data that’s not relevant to them.
-Rather than sifting through work data in an effort to complete daily tasks, workers can simply ask individual chatbots for the information they require.
+Chatbots can learn to personalize data for employees and filter irrelevant data.
+Rather than sifting through work data to complete daily tasks, workers can simply ask individual chatbots for the information they require.

 ‘Enterprises are increasingly turning to web applications to streamline their processes and make collaboration easier.
 Still, applications are siloed and unable to communicate with one another.
 A chatbot could one day render apps obsolete.
 Chatbots can conduct the same tasks as most applications in one integrated system and tailor the results to the user.’